yentheng0110/tp/docs/UserGuide.md

 By Medication: <br> Format: findMedication medication<br>
 Note : <br>
-• Single medicationj to be entered (case-insensitive).
+• Single medication to be entered (case-insensitive).
 All corresponding patients' information and visit records will be printed to terminal, with exactly matched medication. <br>
 Example: `findMedication Panadol`